The main objective of BOW is to create hybrid magnetic nanoparticles with a membrane surface made from an extracellular vesicle

 The Helmholtz Zentrum München Deutsches Forschungszentrum für Gesundheit und Umwelt (HMGU, German Research Center for Environmental Health) is a research institution of the Federal Republic of Germany and the Free State of Bavaria.

-ITS boasts of an excellent history in innovation and research, providing a focal point for local economic development via its Business and Innovation Centre, that hosts several start-up companies.
-The Institute provides an on campus stimulating and supportive environment to nurture entrepreneurship and promotes the translation of research outputs into industry-oriented products and solutions in support of the regional economic development.
+ATU boasts of an excellent history in innovation and research, providing a focal point for local economic development via its Business and Innovation Centre, that hosts several start-up companies.
+The University provides an on campus stimulating and supportive environment to nurture entrepreneurship and promotes the translation of research outputs into industry-oriented products and solutions in support of the regional economic development.

 The Federal Polytechnical School, ETH Zurich (ETHZ) is wellknown for its excellent education, ground-breaking fundamental research and for putting its new findings directly into practice.
 ETHZ has a demonstrated experience in bioengineering and microfluidics research.
 ETHZ will be responsible for in WP3, to develop a microfluidic device for streamlined transferring/grafting of the EV membrane onto the MBDs.